vookimedlo/alfred-github-gists/README.md

 - `user` is your Github username,
 - `personalToken` is your Github Personal Token created in your [user settings][3].
 If you want to show your private gists, not just the public ones, select the `gist scope` during the personal token generation.

+Optionally, the following workflow variables could be set.

+- `keyword` contains the main workflow keyword, which is used to start this workflow.
+By default, it's set to `gists`.

 [1]: https://www.alfredapp.com/
 [2]: https://github.com/vookimedlo/alfred-github-gists/releases/latest
 [3]: https://github.com/settings/tokens